MichaelFellner/Object_Transition_Detector/README.md

     - (A second inductive bias here is that transitioning is a 1 to 1 function).

 2. **Objects Do Not Move Too Quickly**
- -Only search for candidate transitions within a window of the first object (do not assume objects teleport, a more likely explanation of a similar object appearing in a new far away location is that it is a new distinct object).
+    - Only search for candidate transitions within a window of the first object (do not assume objects teleport, a more likely explanation of a similar object appearing in a new far away location is that it is a new distinct object).

-3. **If There Exists an Object in the Same Exact Location in the Next Frame, Lower the Similarity Threshold** -It is more likely that the same object is changing shape or color than a different object ending up in the same exact spot as the initial object in the first frame.
+3. **If There Exists an Object in the Same Exact Location in the Next Frame, Lower the Similarity Threshold**
+    - It is more likely that the same object is changing shape or color than a different object ending up in the same exact spot as the initial object in the first frame.

 There are of course more inductive biases, different ones that can be used, and more sophisticated ways of implementing inductive biases (i.e. wheighted approaches), but making them explicit offers and interpretable approach that can also operate quickly and reflect psychology experiments.